JedWag/rofi/README.md

 - `-monitor -n` for fine-grained selection of monitor to display rofi on
 - some window locations parameters work partially, `x-offset` and `y-offset` are only working from screen edges
 - fake transparency
-- window mode on KWin which implements different protocols than the wlr familiy
+- window mode on KWin which implements different protocols than the wlr family

 ## Manpage